GRaNT Computer Rankings:

 “RRSP,” short for “Round Robin Scoring Percentage,” is included in the rankings.
 This is similar to RRWP (Round Robin Winning Percentage) in KRACH, in that it tells you what percentage of goals a team would expect to score in they played in a “round robin” season, playing every other team exactly once.

-The rankings are posted above for both Men’s and Women’s D-I/NC college hockey and will be updated periodically each week.
-We hope you find this new ranking system useful!
+The rankings are posted above for Men’s D-I college hockey and will be updated periodically each week.
+We hope you find our ranking system useful!